 A moist vegan gluten-free zucchini bread with delicious fall spices and crunchy nuts.
 Bonus, this vegan zucchini bread recipe is also oil-free and refined-sugar-free!

-Calling all my vegan gluten-free followers with this summer vegan zucchini bread recipe.
-A moist bread with amazing spice flavors, crunchy nuts, and tangy lemon glazing.
+This vegan zucchini bread recipe is ideal for a summery toast—a moist bread with amazing spice flavors, crunchy nuts, and tangy lemon glazing.

 Healthy vegan zucchini bread ingredients